heroku/direct-to-heroku-client-java/README.md

 Consumer User Agent
 -------------------
-When using this library within a larger application, it is recommended to set the User Agent for the consumer application.
+When this library is consumed by a larger application, it is recommended to set the User Agent for the consumer application.
 To do this, call `setConsumersUserAgent()` on `DirectToHerokuClient.Builder`.
 This will prepend the consumer user agent to the full `User-Agent` header along with version information for this library in accordance to RFC 2616 Section 14.43.
 For example, if you set `setConsumersUserAgent("SuperCoolCiSystem/1.0")`, the `User-Agent` header will be something like: